aneeshdurg/pokedex/README.md

 # Pokédex
-A command line pokedex that displays a picture and shows a pokedex entry about the pokemon.i
+A command line pokedex that displays a picture and shows a pokedex entry about the pokemon.

 Requires an internet connection.